ranjitlall/agg/README.md

 The dataset, which is available in CSV format, was introduced in my article "Making Global Governance Accountable."
 Please use the following citation:

 Lall, Ranjit.
-2023.
-Making Global Governance Accountable: Civil Society, States, and the Politics of Reform. _American Journal of Political Science_.
+2023. ["Making Global Governance Accountable: Civil Society, States, and the Politics of Reform."](https://ranjitlall.github.io/assets/pdf/Lall%202023%20AJPS%20Online.pdf) _American Journal of Political Science_.

 This repository also contains a codebook that provides a detailed description of all variables in the database, including their definition, scale, and sources.